Antonio-III/obsidian-notes/Movies.md

 S2: Titans are humans.
 Beast Titan speaks.
 9/10

-S3: Titans are people of a certain race that committed crimes against groups of people.
+S3: (Exposition dump) Titans are people of a certain race that committed crimes against groups of people.
 10/10

 S4, part 1: MC was about to fight Armored Titan and Jaw Titan.
 A buildup to the next part.
 8/10

+S4, part 2: Big titans walk on people.
+7/10

+S4, part 3: They reached a world without titans; except the place MC was buried in was a place to get titan powers, again; and the cycle continues (Civilizations don't know how to stop killing themselves).
+Cinema.
+7/10

 ### Incomplete

 Jujutsu Kaisen (2020-ongoing) - Sorcery or some shit